LervaiZ/Netflix_Analysis/README.md

 <hr>

 <a name="-english-version"></a>
-# EN Netflix Content Analysis & Clustering
+# 🇬🇧 Netflix Content Analysis & Clustering

 This project involves an Exploratory Data Analysis (EDA) of the Netflix content dataset and utilizes Machine Learning (K-Means Clustering) to group content based on similar characteristics.